BOOKING FOR THIS EVENT HAS NOW CLOSED.

 14:00 – 15:30 ‘Intellectual Property Law in 2018: Protection, Freedom of Expression and Brexit’

-15:30 – 17:00 Afternoon Tea and Music.
+15:30 – 17:00 Afternoon Tea.
 We will also be joined by the speakers from the lecture, a great opportunity to continue earlier discussions.

 16:00 – 17:00 An opportunity to join Head Gardener, Phil Stigwood for his ever popular tour of the Gardens or alternatively Alumni Relations Officer, Lauren Maitland for a tour of Wolfson College.

-19:00 To round off the day, we will enjoy dinner together in the Dining Hall, with a pre-dinner champagne reception from 19:00 in the Combination Room and Gallery.
+19:00 We will enjoy dinner together in the Dining Hall, with a pre-dinner champagne reception from 19:00 in the Combination Room and Gallery.

 This year, we are delighted to introduce an enlightening and topical talk that promises to culminate in a lively Q&A session, Intellectual Property Law in 2018: Protection, Freedom of Expression and Brexit.
 Intellectual property, trade marks and brands, and copyright works such as music, books and films all have enormous value to the UK economy.
 The regulation of intellectual property, through privacy laws and data protection, can impact directly on us as individuals.
 The pressing question, to which extent should the law enable the owners of intellectual property to protect their valuable assets?
 Or individuals their privacy as against concerns for freedom of expression in the public interest?
 This seminar aims to discuss the protection of intellectual property and related issues regarding freedom of expression.
 Much of the law regulating intellectual property in the UK derives from the EU, meaning that our imminent exit from the EU raises important questions regarding the future of our intellectual property regime.
 The panel consists of: